easybuilders/easybuild/docs/Introduction.rst

   * build entire software stack with a single command, using ``--robot``

 * building software in **parallel**
-* robust and thoroughly tested code base, fully and unit-tested before each release
+* robust and thoroughly tested code base, fully unit-tested before each release
 * thriving, growing **community**

 Take a look at our HUST'14 workshop paper